 JetBlue miles don’t have a fixed value, but according to our calculations they have an average value of 1.2 cents per point.
 There have been rare sightings of almost 5 cents per point on their new flights to Cuba!

-This transfer offer from Citi gives JetBlue a slight advantage in value compared to normal use of your Citi ThankYou points directly through the ThankYou Travel Center, where points are worth up to 1.33 cents each
+This transfer offer from Citi gives JetBlue a slight advantage in value compared to typical use of your Citi ThankYou points directly through the ThankYou Travel Center, where points are worth up to 1.33 cents each.

 It could even pull ahead against the Citi Prestige® American Airlines benefit that offers a value of 1.6 cents each, but it all just depends on what value your TrueBlue points return when you do a simple award search.
 Always be sure to do the math to maximize the value of your points!